Coronavirus (COVID-19) Health and Safety Guide

 ASERT has compiled resources for those with autism and those who care for people with autism relating to the current COVID-19 outbreak.

-Psychotic disorders cannot be cured; they can only be managed.
-This resource will provide some information about the types of treatments available for individuals with psychotic disorders.
+Psychotic disorders are lifelong, however they can be successfully managed.
+This resource will provide information about types of treatments available for individuals with psychotic disorders.

 Therapy can help people learn skills to cope with their disorder.
 Therapists can help the person learn how to manage their thoughts, feelings, and behavior to help improve their lives.
 Therapists may also include the person’s family in their treatment.
 This helps families to understand the diagnosis and to help them support their loved one.